General relativistic simulations of collapsing binary neutron star mergers with Monte-Carlo neutrino transport: Results

 First, we note that there is good agreement for the total amount of matter leaving the computational domain.
 We measure $0.0374M_\odot$ leaving the grid at the boundary, and a total of $3795$ tracers leaving the grid (ignoring both matter and tracers falling into the black hole).
 Estimating the expected statistical uncertainty on the number of tracers leaving the grid to be $\sigma \approx \sqrt{3797}=62$, the tracers predict that $(0.0380\pm 0.0006)M_\odot$ of material leaves the grid, and the difference between the two methods is thus not significant.
 A more detailed analysis of the properties of the outflows shows some slightly more significant differences.
 On Fig.~\ref{fig:Tracers}, we plot the distribution of density and temperature for the matter leaving the grid, according to both the tracer particles and measurements at the boundary.
 There is fairly reasonable qualitative agreement between the two methods, but with differences that are now significantly outside of our (roughly) estimated statistical errors.
 The two peaks in the distribution correspond to matter ejected during merger (higher density and temperature) and after collapse to a black hole (lower density and temperature); they are in large part due to the fact that the matter outflows are observed closer to the remnant during merger.
 In both regimes, however, it appears that the tracers are slightly oversampling the densest regions of the outflows.
 A similar graph for the electron fraction $Y_e$, on the other hand, shows no noticeable difference between the two methods (but the distribution of $Y_e$ in these simulations is extremely narrow).
 In these binary neutron star mergers, it thus appears reasonable to use tracer particles evolved as described in Sec.~\ref{sec:tracers} as input for nuclear reaction networks, considering the significantly larger sources of uncertainty coming from unknown nuclear physics and from limited physics in the simulations themselves.
 We note already that this is not guaranteed to be true for all systems.
 We have recently performed a simulation of a very asymmetric black hole-neutron star binary, and in that system tracers initialized before disruption did {\it not} provide a good sampling of the dynamical ejecta.
-Although the analysis of that system has not been completed yet, this may be due to the additional difficulty of resolving narrow tidal streams during the disruption of the neutron star.
+We also performed a separate simulation of LS220-178-106 in which the tracers were initalized at the time of contact between the two neutron stars.
+Despite a later initialization of the tracers, we find worse agreement between the tracers and matter outflows measured at the boundary ($\sim 5\%$ error in the outflow mass, or about three times the expected statistical error).
+We thus note the importance of obtaining some cross-checks for the validity of the sampling performed by tracer particles before using them for e.g. nucleosynthesis calculations.

 The tracers can also be used to study the evolution of the merger remnant itself.
 In Fig.~\ref{fig:AllTracers}, we show the distribution of tracers as a function of time, radius, polar angle, and fluid density.
 Most of the tracers naturally disappear into the black hole within $\sim 0.1\,{\rm ms}$ post-collapse, but the remaining tracers allow us to follow the evolution of the properties of the forming accretion disk.